Simple Modules and PI Structure of the Two-Parameter Quantized Algebra $U^+_{r,s}(B_2)$: Introduction

-Throughout the article we classify $X_3$-torsionfree simple $ U^+_{r,s}(B_2) $-modules.
-If $\mathcal{N}$ is a $X_3$-torsion simple $ U^+_{r,s}(B_2) $-module, then $\mathcal{N}$ becomes a module over $ U^+_{r,s}(B_2)/\langle X_3\rangle \cong U_{r,s}^+(\mathfrak{sl}_3) $.
-All simple $U_{r,s}^+(\mathfrak{sl}_3)$-modules at roots of unity has already been classified in \cite{sb}.
-This paper is organized as follows. \begin{itemize} \item In \textbf{Section~2}, we begin with a structural analysis of the algebra $ U^+_{r,s}(B_2) $.
-We show that this algebra can be presented as an iterated skew polynomial ring and establish its PBW-type basis.
-We then prove that when $ r $ and $ s $ are roots of unity, the algebra becomes a polynomial identity (PI) algebra.
-This sets the stage for the representation-theoretic investigations that follow, as PI structure is intimately linked with the existence and classification of finite-dimensional modules. \item \textbf{Section~3} is devoted to computing the PI degree of $ U^+_{r,s}(B_2) $ at roots of unity.
-By employing the method of De Concini–Procesi, we relate the PI degree to the rank and invariant factors of an associated skew-symmetric integer matrix.
-This explicit PI degree provides an upper bound on the dimensions of simple modules. \item \textbf{Section~4} introduces a distinguished subalgebra $ \mathbf{B} \subseteq U^+_{r,s}(B_2) $, which retains essential structure but is algebraically simpler.
-The generators and relations of $ \B $ are described, and we motivate this choice by demonstrating how simple modules over $ \B $ can serve as building blocks for certain torsionfree modules over the full algebra.
-This reduction plays a crucial role in the later classification. \item In \textbf{Section~5 and 6}, we explicitly construct and classify simple modules over $\B $, focusing on torsion-free modules with respect to a normal element $ X_1 $.
-These modules fall into three types based on torsion properties with respect to other central or normal elements: $ M_1(\lambda) $, $ M_2(\mu) $, and $ M_3(\epsilon) $.
-For each type, we define an explicit basis and action, and we prove simplicity using eigenvector and length reduction arguments. \item In \textbf{Section~7}, we use the one-one correspondence between $X_1$ torsionfree simple $\B$ modules and $X_1$-torsionfree simple $ U^+_{r,s}(B_2) $-modules to classify of simple $X_1$-torsionfree $ U^+_{r,s}(B_2) $-modules when $ r $ and $ s $ are roots of unity.
-We construct several families of such modules, denoted $ M(\lambda), M(\mu), M(\epsilon)$, each parametrized by tuples in $ (\mathbb{C}^*)^n $ or related spaces.
-These modules are explicitly defined via matrix actions of the generators $ X_i $, and their simplicity is proven by analyzing eigenvectors and cyclic generation. \item \textbf{Section~8 and 9} addresses the remaining class of simple $ U^+_{r,s}(B_2) $-modules, namely those for which $ X_1 $ acts nilpotently.
-We distinguish cases depending on the scalar action of central elements and construct finite-dimensional simple modules accordingly.
-These modules are analyzed through eigenvalue computations and combinatorics of cyclic group actions. \item \textbf{Section 10} finally establishes necessary and sufficient conditions for two simple modules in the same class to be isomorphic, completing the classification problem. \end{itemize}
+This paper is organized as follows.
+In {Section 2}, we define the algebra $ U^+_{r,s}(B_2) $ and give a PBW-type basis for it with respect to the newly introduced elements.
+We then provide a skew polynomial presentation of $U^+_{r,s}(B_2)$.
+Finally, we prove in Theorem \ref{m1} that the algebra $U^+_{r,s}(B_2)$ is a PI algebra if and only if $r$ and $s$ are roots of unity.
+We devote {Section 3} to computing the PI degree of $U^+_{r,s}(B_2)$ at roots of unity (see Theorem \ref{m2}).
+In {Section 4}, we introduce a distinguished subalgebra $\mathcal{B} \subseteq U^+_{r,s}(B_2)$, which retains the essential structure of $U^+_{r,s}(B_2)$ but is algebraically simpler to handle.
+This reduction plays a crucial role in the latter classification.
+We prove a one-to-one correspondence between $X_1$-torsionfree simple $\mathcal{B}$-modules and $X_1$-torsionfree simple $U^+_{r,s}(B_2)$-modules (see Theorem \ref{itd}).
+In Sections 5 and 6, we explicitly construct and classify simple modules over $\B$, focusing on torsion-free modules with respect to a normal element $ X_1 $.
+For each type, we define an explicit basis and module action, and we prove simplicity using eigenvector and length reduction arguments (see Theorems \ref{dim1}-\ref{dim3}).
+In {Section 7}, we use Theorem \ref{itd} to classify all simple $X_1$-torsionfree $ U^+_{r,s}(B_2) $-modules.
+Sections 8 and 9 address the remaining class of simple $ U^+_{r,s}(B_2) $-modules, namely those for which $ X_1 $ acts nilpotently (see Theorem \ref{m4}).
+Section 10 establishes necessary and sufficient conditions for two simple modules in the same class to be isomorphic, completing the classification problem (see Theorems \ref{1stIso} - \ref{5thIso}).
+Finally, in Section 11, we give a class of finite dimensional indecomposable $U_{r,s}^+(B_2)$-modules that are not simple.
+We end the section with a remark that opens up several future directions.